simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 .......

 The mailboxes are a very powerful mechanism in SimGrid, allowing many interesting application settings.
-They may feel surprising if you are used to BSD sockets or other classical systems, but you will soon appreciate their power.
-They are only used to match the communications, but have no impact on the communication timing. ``put()`` and ``get()`` are matched regardless of their initiators' location and then the real communication occurs between the involved parties.
+They may feel unusual if you are used to BSD sockets or other classical systems, but you will soon appreciate their power.
+They are only used to match communications but have no impact on the communication timing. ``put()`` and ``get()`` are matched regardless of their initiators' location and then the real communication occurs between the involved parties.